All Episodes

 Hi.

-Hey, Megadetto, Steve Rush.
+Hey, Minga Ditto, Steve Rush.

 Thank you, sir.

-Um I'm one of few residents.
+I'm one of few residents.

-I'm getting sick and tired rush of the media bombarding us with this is Obama's finest hour.
+I'm getting sick and tired, Rush, of the media bombarding us with this is Obama's finest hour.

 I mean, especially since they got shellacked at the last election.